OFiDCrypt/ofidcrypt/README.md

   <li>💬 Ask me about #MicroEconomies, e𝕏PB, Web3 security, or starting with digital commerce.</li>

   <li>📫 How to reach me:
+me@ofidcrypt.com
-me@ofidcrypt.com or follow me on 𝕏 https://www.x.com/ofidcrypt</li>
+Follow me on 𝕏 at https://www.x.com/ofidcrypt</li>

   <li>⚡ Fun fact: I’m a verified 𝕏 Premium Subscriber, making crypto as easy as cash for mom, dad, grandma, and grandpa through #MicroEconomies!</li>
 </ul>